Ecology in a variable and uncertain world

 My work is motivated by the use of mathematical tools to disentangle the complex interplay of mechanisms generating these patterns.
 Even in empirical studies, a mathematical formalization of population and community processes provides a unifying conceptual foundation that can provide clear direction for tests and broaden the implications of results.
-Here, I summarize my research, which uses plant communities to explore and test ideas related specifically to the role of species interactions in diversity maintenance.
-In particular, I seek to understand how species differences in their responses to the environment and competition jointly structure diverse communities, and how local-scale coexistence mechanisms translate into broader-scale patterns.
+Here, I summarize my research, which has often relied on data and experiments from plant communities to explore and test ideas related specifically to the role of species interactions in diversity maintenance.
+In particular, I seek to understand how biodiversity patterns across spatial scales emerge from competition between species’ populations for limited resources in a variable world.

-Eco Info: Food web ecology in a dynamic world
+Food web ecology in a dynamic world

-In my current work in the O’Connor lab, I am developing a new theoretical framework to understand how impacts of climate change on individual species can cascade through food webs via species interactions.
+An extension of the ecology of information is to understand the dynamic, information-processing properties of food webs.
+This will help us better understand how impacts of climate change on individual species can cascade through food webs via species interactions.
 A primary goal of this theory is to unite our understanding of population dynamics and energetics into one framework to jointly consider their importance for species persistence.
 I draw on theoretical developments across disciplines as diverse as physics, chemistry, and computation that use statistical (information) entropy as a basis to model complex dynamical systems.
-This is a work in progress but I’ve already produced a ton of raw code on github.
+This is also a work in progress but check out raw code on github.
 Also, some preliminary visualizations of the dynamics information processing properties of simulated food webs are available here!
 Check back soon for updates on this (overambitious?) project!